 The Graduate Council and the Graduate Division suggest that every department conduct a faculty review of all graduate students' progress each year in order to spot problems, evaluate chances of successful completion, and maintain quality research standards.
-The Geography Department normally conducts this review in winter and/or spring quarters.
+The Geography Department normally conducts this review in the spring quarter.
 Students on probation or not making satisfactory progress will receive clear explanations of problems, along with specific requirements to remedy deficiencies in a specific amount of time.
 In this way problems can be addressed early before they become more serious.